vectara/vectara-docs/www/docs/console-ui/manage_user.md

 ---
 id: manage-user
-title: Manage Team
+title: Manage Users
-sidebar_label: Manage Team
+sidebar_label: Manage Users
 ---

 This section lets you add team members and manage the access levels of these